sagemath/trac_to_gh/Issue 4813.md

 # Issue 4813: [with patch, needs review] contribution to the tests/ directory

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4813

 Original creator: ddrake